Souhardaya/Website-for-Managing-Hospital/README.md

 # Hospital-Management-Html
-A decent Hospital Management System which is created using Html, css and Bootstrap.
+A decent Hospital Management System which is created using Html, CSS and Bootstrap.